cromatikap/gated-content-nft-access/README.md

 To prove that 0xAlice has access to 0xBob's specific information, the server must:

 1. Authenticate 0xAlice via a message wallet signature request.
-2. verify locally that `contentId` belongs to 0xBob.
+2. verify locally that `resourceId` belongs to 0xBob.
-3. call the `hasAccess(0xBob, contentId, 0xAlice)` contract function
+3. call the `hasAccess(0xBob, resourceId, 0xAlice)` contract function
 4. verify that the result returned is `true`

 ## License